 Utilities on Crown land are normally authorized by statutory rights-of-way or easements.
 A right-of-way may be issued ultimately for as long as the land is required.
 The applicant must arrange for land survey to be completed.
 An interim Licence of Occupation is required for access, construction and survey.

 Other options are:

-You will be required to pay an application fee when you submit your application as identified in the Crown Land Fees schedule (PDF).
+You'll be required to pay an application fee when you submit your application as identified in the Crown Land Fees schedule (PDF, 49KB).